feliciahsieh/practice/article.md

 - Read-only mode : to prevent the system from having 2 different datasets (and hence a split brain)
 - Hard system failure : Some systems prefer inducing a hard failure, rather than causing a split brain.

-# Uggh, my head hurts?
+# Ugh, my head hurts?
 What is the split brain problem?

 A split brain starts to occur when your cluster starts splitting into 2 segments.
 Your system would start seeing two different versions of the same data as the cluster goes out of sync.